 In the “for” corner: Why I drug my children – Daily Mail; this article went global in 2013 and is still referenced in many other forums after a British mum bravely comes out on her use of sedatives for flying.

-Of course you could try typing the word ‘sedation’ or ‘Phenergan‘ into just about any parenting website and witness the onslaught, if you have the time and patience for this to read between the lines.
+And against – a medical opinion Kids Travel Doc.
+Of course, you could try typing the word ‘sedation’ or ‘Phenergan‘ into just about any parenting website and witness the onslaught if you have the time and patience for this to read between the lines.